sigstore/fulcio/tools/loadtest/README.md

 From the browser, set the following:
 * Number of users.
 Each will run at a maximum QPS based on maximum QPS set below.
 * Spawn rate, how often users are created per second
-* Host, either `localhost:port` if you're running a local instance of Fulcio or `https://v1.fulcio.sigstore.dev`
+* Host, e.g. `localhost:port`.
+Please do not run against production or staging.
 * Token - The identity token from `gcloud auth`
 * Max QPS per user